melezhik/RakuDist/docs/api.md

 Optional.
 A name of rakudo version commit, should be full SHA

-Caveats.
-Rakudo version option is available only for CentOS/Debian os.

 * `sync_mode`

 Optional. (`on|off`), if sync mode is `on` run test in synchronous mode ( gives result immediately )